-Music plays an important part in the life of Nursery and Infant School pupils.
+Music plays an important part in the life of the Junior School pupils.
 Children enjoy a range of musical activities and experiences throughout their time at Red House.
 Their lessons include listening, singing, movement and music making with emphasis placed on participation by all.

 During the year, there are special occasions when children perform musical items.
 Our Christmas service is a much loved occasion, with each class singing their own song and playing an important part in the proceedings.
 Year 3 provide musical accompaniments to many of the songs, and take the main acting roles.